 In SaaS, products that provide similar services are called BPM (Business Process Management).
 Compared to their consumer-facing counterparts, like IFTTT, these services are more often used to connect various SaaS services.
 Zapier is perhaps the leader in this market -- a unicorn with reportedly a 9-figure revenue level, with only $2.6 million of venture funding raised.

 Similar to the Site Builders bucket, we're also seeing different verticals emerge within the Business Automation sector:

 Marketing automation is a type of business automation, often optimizing the "sales pipeline", which describes the entire sales process from advertising, to collecting business leads, to closing deals.
-Typically, the higher up in the sales funnel, the more noisy it gets.
-Deploying algorithms to triage the noise is a lot more cost effective than hiring more people to sift through it all.
+Typically, the higher up in the sales funnel, the noisier it gets.
+Deploying algorithms to triage the noise is a lot more cost-effective than hiring more people to sift through it all.

 Products like Funnel.io and ActiveCampaign can seamlessly connect to ad platforms such as Google and Facebook Ads, with a No Code interface that let’s users define "what to do under what situation".
 For example, if a site visitor downloaded the whitepaper or stayed for over 20 minutes on the website, automatically mark this person in Salesforce as a high priority business lead.